RetroShare/RetroShare/libretroshare/src/Readme.txt

 ~/lib 	All the libraries required by Retroshare GUI (libssl.a, libcrypto.a, libretroshare.a,...)

-Build dependicies
+Build dependences
 ------------------------------------------------------

 Needed Packages for compiling Retroshare:

     * libqt4-dev
     * g++
+    * build-essential

-$ sudo apt-get install libqt4-dev g++
+$ sudo apt-get install libqt4-dev g++ build-essential

 Build prerequisite libraries